 According to statistics from the Centers for Disease Control and Prevention (CDC): “During 2010–2015, a total of 2,244 deaths resulted from unintentional carbon monoxide poisoning, with the highest numbers of deaths each year occurring in winter months.
 In 2015, a total of 393 deaths resulting from unintentional carbon monoxide poisoning occurred, with 36% of the deaths occurring in December, January, or February.”

-As of March 2021, the CDC reported more than 50,000 people visit hospital emergency rooms each year due to accidental carbon monoxide poisoning.
+The CDC reports more than 50,000 people visit hospital emergency rooms each year due to accidental carbon monoxide poisoning.
 Yearly fatalities have also increased—with at least 430 in the agency’s most recent count, up from 393 in 2015.

-It’s essential to know what could potentially expose a person to this colorless, odorless and tasteless gas.
+It’s essential to know what could potentially expose someone to this colorless, odorless, and tasteless gas.

 Yes, gas fireplaces are one potential cause of carbon monoxide poisoning.

 While there are many potential sources of such exposure—including certain appliances and devices, motor vehicles, and wood stoves—gas fireplaces are a common culprit.

 Carbon dioxide is a byproduct of the oxidation process occurring within the complete combustion of fossil fuels, which contain elemental carbon and hydrogen.
 An improperly maintained or ventilated gas fireplace can create incomplete combustion, producing carbon monoxide, and causing this toxic gas to linger—putting those inside at risk.